There are two ways to use CBD hemp flower — you can go old-school and smoke it, or save your lungs and use an electronic dry herb vaporizer.

-A dry herb vape allows you to get all the benefits of smoking hemp flower without the negative impact smoking has on your lungs.
+Dry herb vaping allows you to get all the benefits of smoking hemp flower or dabs without the negative impact smoking has on your lungs.

 Dry herb vapes are different from conventional vape pens.
 Instead of vaporizing E-liquid or concentrates, they’re optimized for raw plant material.